harrislapiroff/chromamine.com/src/posts/get-notifications-for-all-card-transactions.md

 One thing I think is a best practice is receiving notifications on your phone for all credit and debit card transactions.
 Doing so allows you to

-1. see in-the-moment if someone billed you the wrong amount at the moment of a sale, and
+1. see if someone billed you the wrong amount in-the-moment after a sale, and
 2. notice fraudulent transactions *immediately*.

 Noticing fraudulent transactions as soon as possible is of particular importance.
 Credit card fraud is common.
 Fraud liability protections in the U.S. are very friendly to consumers – a maximum of $50 liability, by federal law.
 Worth noting: *debit card liability protections are much less good*.
 But in both cases, receiving maximum protection requires reporting the fraud to the card issuer promptly.
 (Read more on [NerdWallet][], because I'm not an expert.)
 Regularly reviewing your bank statements is one good way to catch fraud, but I’m not as consistent at that as I am at checking my phone notifications.